When I was younger I wasn’t as smart as I am today.

 Life experience has since taught me that the correct spacing for semi-dwarf apple trees is a minimum of 18 feet apart – with 22′ being ideal.

-This year my husband and I will have the unpleasant task of cutting out 6 or 7 perfectly good apple trees to save our apple orchard.
+This year I will have the unpleasant task of cutting out 6 or 7 perfectly good apple trees to save my apple orchard.

 Gene Logsdon wrote something years later on this subject that was too late to benefit me.
 I thought Gene’s advice may be of benefit to you so I’ll share it.